Guards Trophy Championship

 Eligible Cars

-There are also Invitation Classes (not eligible for the championship points) for unlimited capacity Standard GT, Competition GT and GT Prototype cars built prior to 31/12/72 and for unlimited capacity Sports Racing and Sports Prototype cars built prior to 31/12/66.
+There are also Invitation Classes (not eligible for the championship points) for unlimited capacity Standard GT, Competition GT and GT Prototype cars built prior to 31/12/72 and for Sports Racing and Sports Prototype cars built prior to 31/12/69 that do not fall into one of the specified classes below.

 Regulations are as FIA Appendix K, namely full period racing specification in accordance with manufacturers’ homologation forms.